eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

   solutions, including mobile operating system providers, wallet solution providers, and operators of citizen-facing applications.

-To ensure a robust and reliable solution, the framework applies the following design principles:
+To ensure a robust and reliable solution, the framework is driven by the following design principles:

 - **Data protection:**
 <!---